Mobility-Frontiers/sfb-mobility-networks-/README.md

 ## Hypotheses

 **H1 — Functional non-substitutability**: SFB predicts intragenerational class mobility beyond the total volume of inter-class contacts.
 Individuals with the same number of inter-class contacts but different institutional diversity will show distinct mobility trajectories.
-This extends Chetty et al.'s finding that *interaction* predicts mobility by specifying the functional composition of interaction that matters.

 **H2 — Activation threshold**: There exists a nonlinear effect: class mobility requires SFB above a critical threshold.
 Below that threshold, the volume of inter-class contacts does not predict mobility — consistent with complex contagion dynamics (Centola & Macy, 2007; Granovetter, 1978).